Panmoni/solana-dev-docker/README.md

 **Q: Does this work on Mac/Windows?**
 A: This is optimized for Ubuntu 25.10.
 For Mac/Windows, use Docker Desktop and adjust paths.

+## VS Code Theme

+This repository includes a custom Docker-colored VS Code theme that automatically applies when you open the workspace.
+The theme features:

+- **Docker Blue** (`#0db7ed`) accents throughout the interface
+- **Dark background** optimized for extended coding sessions
+- **Syntax highlighting** with Docker-themed colors for keywords, functions, and types
+- **Customized UI elements** including status bar, activity bar, and tabs in Docker colors

+The theme is configured in `.vscode/settings.json` and will be automatically applied when you open this workspace in VS Code.
+No additional installation or configuration is required.

+If you prefer to use a different theme, you can override it in your user settings or modify `.vscode/settings.json`.

 ## Contributing

 Issues and pull requests welcome!